fusioncharts/dev_centre_docs/chart-guide/standard-charts/sunburst-chart.md

 ---
-title: Sunburst | FusionCharts
+title: Sunburst Chart | FusionCharts
 description: A Sunburst chart is used to visualize relationships within hierarchical data.
 It shows hierarchy through a series of concentric rings, where each ring corresponds to a level in the hierarchy.
-heading: Sunburst
+heading: Sunburst Chart
 ---

 > This chart type belongs to PowerCharts XT